anypossiblew/ui-map-gaode/README.md

 bower install angular-ui-mapgaode
 ```

-This will copy the UI.Map files into a `bower_components` folder, along with its dependencies.
+This will copy the UI.Mapgaode files into a `bower_components` folder, along with its dependencies.
 Load the script files in your application:

 ```html
 <script type="text/javascript" src="bower_components/angular/angular.js"></script>